JAlcocerT/JAlcocerT/content/blog/biz-link-in-bio.md

 ---
-title: "Cool Link in Bios (with SSGs)"
+title: "Cool Link in Bios (with SSGs) with CF Workers and Pages"
 date: 2025-01-22
 draft: false
 tags: ["Web"]